Collections

 Once you’ve created a collection, you can populate it manually or dynamically:

-- Manually: you pick exactly what items to include in your collection.
+- Manually: you choose individual items for your collection.
 The collection only changes when you add or remove items.
 Use cases include a fixed collection of best sellers or a themed editorial collection.

 - Dynamically: you define conditions to match the items to include in your collection (such as brand, category, or price).
 The collection updates when you update your index with items that match the defined criteria.
 For example, an “Under $50” collection that updates based on price changes.